KAJA VIDIČ

 In 2021 and 2022, she further developed her dance skills through various professional training programs in Slovenia and Italy with renowned dancers, choreographers, and dance teachers, such as Manuel Rodriguez, Patricia Rotondaro, Maša Kolar, Anamaria Klajnšček, Beno Novak, Urša Rupnik, Maja Kalafatić, Vita Osojnik, Nina Fajdiga, Tina Dobaj, and Uršula Teržan.

-She has received numerous awards at national and international dance competitions in both classical ballet and contemporary dance.
-Among these is a Silver Certificate in the M Contemporary Duet category at the 29th National Competition of Young Dance Creators OPUS 1 in Slovenia in 2021, awarded for the choreography and performance of the duet Ples 113, created in collaboration with Matija Mačus.
+Between 2016 and 2022, she has received numerous awards at national and international dance competitions in both classical ballet and contemporary dance.
+Among these is a Silver Certificate in the M Contemporary Duet category at the 29th National Competition of Young Dance Creators OPUS 1 in Slovenia in 2021, awarded for the choreography and performance of the duet Ples 113.

-In 2022, her strong passion for contemporary dance led her to pursue studies abroad at Codarts University of the Arts in Rotterdam, the Netherlands.
+In 2022, she began her studies in contemporary dance at Codarts University of the Arts in Rotterdam, the Netherlands, graduating in 2026.
 There, she deepened her knowledge of ballet and various contemporary dance techniques under the guidance of leading dancers, choreographers, and dance teachers, including Carolina Mancuso, Marina Mascarell, Heidi Vierthaler, Parvaneh Scharafali, Samir Calixto, Pau Aran Gimeno, Min Li, Loïc Perela, Ralf Jaroschinski, Borna Babić, Eliana Stragapede, Adam Khazhmuradov, Liel Fibak, Michael Langeneckert, Amy Raymond, Didier Chape, Neel Verdoorn, and Sanja Maier Hasagic.

 In 2025, as part of the Codarts Dance Company’s professional tour through the Netherlands –Talent on the Move Tour, within the Holland Dance Festival – she performed in An Unprecedented Massacre pt.
 1 by Dalton Jansen, Time of the Orchid by Lea Ved, Room with a View by (LA)HORDE, Rosary by Ed Wubbe, Twenty Eight Thousand Waves by Cayetano Soto, and Whereabouts Unknown by Jiří Kylián.

-As part of her education at Codarts, she is completing an internship with Ballett Hagen in Germany during the 2025/26 season, under the artistic direction of Taulant Shehu.
-During this period, she is performing in Nobody Knows by Taulant Shehu, Kaputt by Eyal Dadon, the comic opera Platée by Jean-Philippe Rameau, the full-length production Zwischenland by Taulant Shehu, and the emerging choreographers’ evening Pivot.
+As part of her final year at Codarts, she completed an internship with Ballett Hagen in Germany during the 2025/26 season, under the artistic direction of Taulant Shehu.
+She performed in Nobody Knows and Zwischenland by Taulant Shehu, Kaputt by Eyal Dadon, New Seeds by Thomas Tardieu and Veronica Biondini, Everything Good at Home? by Lazaro Sierra Cairo, the dance theatre performance Three in the Afternoon by Kayleigh Smerud, and the comic opera Platée by Jean-Philippe Rameau.

-During her bachelor studies, she also attended dance seminars at Conny Janssen Danst and Scapino Ballet in Rotterdam, as well as at the Henny Jurriens Studio in Amsterdam, where she studied from Faizah Grootens, Lea Ved, Charlie Skuy, Tycho Hupperets, Romee van de Meent, Mariko Shimoda, Dario Tortorelli, Bryndís Brynjólfsdóttir, Niek Wagenaar, and Antonin Rioche.
+Between 2022 and 2026, she also attended dance seminars at Conny Janssen Danst and Scapino Ballet in Rotterdam, as well as at the Henny Jurriens Studio in Amsterdam, where she studied from Faizah Grootens, Jonas Vandekerckhove, Lea Ved, Charlie Skuy, Tycho Hupperets, Romee van de Meent, Mariko Shimoda, Dario Tortorelli, Bryndís Brynjólfsdóttir, Niek Wagenaar, and Antonin Rioche.